Capulálpam de Méndez: Economy

 As of 2005, the municipality had 326 households with a total population of 1,313.
 Some 89 spoke an indigenous language.

 About 10% of the population is engaged in jewelry manufacture and another 10% work in a stone aggregate plant.
 Most others are engaged in agriculture.

 The town has a beautiful 16th-century church dedicated to St. Matthew.
 The church interior is lined by 15 large, ornate, hand-carved religious scenarios that date from the 16th and 17th centuries.

-In February 2008 Capulalpam was officially designated a "Pueblo Magico" (magical town), Oaxaca's first and Mexico's 33rd such town.
+In February 2008 Capulálpam was officially designated a "Pueblo Magico" (magical town), Oaxaca's first and Mexico's 33rd such town.
 The government also announced plans to construct a traditional healing center.
 The new designation and the healing center were expected to boost tourism.
 Opened by 2010, the center employs traditional healers, who provide medicinal plant therapy, massages, temazcal and herbal baths.
 It has an herbal pharmacy and offers basic training courses about a great variety of medicinal plants.

 The 'temazcal' is a type of sweat lodge that uses the four elements of fire, air, water and earth for spiritual and physical healing.
 Participants may reach a level of consciousness similar to that of meditation.